XuyangAbert/OLFA/README.md

 In "Plots" folder, a visualization of the injected single-sensor faults with three fault models is displayed.

+## Dependencies
-## Several python packages need to be installed before running the Draft_Code.py file.
+Several python packages need to be installed before running the Draft_Code.py file.
 1. Numpy
 2. Sklearn
 3. Pandas